Cluster tilting vs. weak cluster tilting in Dynkin type A infinity: Introduction

 {\bf Theorem B. } {\em Let $0 \leq \ell \leq d-1$ be given.
 Then there exists a weakly $d$-cluster tilting subcategory $\sT_{\ell}$ of $\sC$ with an indecomposable object $t$ such that $\sT_{\ell}$ can be mutated at $t$ in precisely $\ell$ ways. }

 {\bf Theorem C. } {\em Let $\sT$ be a weakly $d$-cluster tilting subcategory of $\sC$ and let $t \in \sT$ be indecomposable.
 Then $\sT$ can be mutated at $t$ in at most $d$ ways. }

 The interest of Theorems A and C depends on a rich supply of (weakly) $d$-cluster tilting subcategories in $\sC$.
 Indeed, such a supply exists by the following two theorems.
 As a prelude, note that there is a bijection between subcategories $\sT \subseteq \sC$ closed under direct sums and summands, and sets of $d$-admissible arcs $\fT$; see Section \ref{sec:arcs}, in particular Proposition \ref{pro:subcategory_bijection}.
-A $d$-admissible arc is an arc connecting two integers $t$, $u$ with $u - t \geq 2$ and $u - t \equiv 1 \pmod d$.
+A $d$-admissible arc is an arc in the upper half plane connecting two integers $t$, $u$ with $u - t \geq 2$ and $u - t \equiv 1 \pmod d$.

 {\bf Theorem D. } {\em The subcategory $\sT$ is weakly $d$-cluster tilting if and only if the corresponding set of $d$-admissible arcs $\fT$ is a $( d+2 )$-angulation of the $\infty$-gon. }

 {\bf Theorem E. } {\em The subcategory $\sT$ is $d$-cluster tilting if and only if the corresponding set of $d$-admissible arcs $\fT$ is a $( d+2 )$-angulation of the $\infty$-gon which is either locally finite or has a fountain. }